NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Circuit Judge.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in Deception and Legal Lore.
-You gain the [[Feats/Lie to Me|Lie To Me]] skill feat.
+You gain the [[Lie to Me|Lie To Me]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*